8 Best Japanese Gardens in Tokyo

 Most Beautiful Japanese Gardens in Tokyo

-Tokyo is not all about skyscrapers and brand new buildings.
-Actually the city is much richer in nature than everyone thinks, and also there are more traditional sites than we could imagine.
-Today, I’d like to introduce some of traditional Japanese gardens located in Tokyo, where you can have a pleasant time and forget about being in a center of megalopolis for a second.
+In this article, I’d like to introduce some of the best traditional Japanese gardens located in Tokyo, where you can have a pleasant time and forget about being in a center of the city for a second.

 Traditional Japanese style garden at Shinjuku Gyoen